 - Cons: Time consuming.

-Pore strips are an appealing short term solution to removing blackheads.
-They provide instant results and when used correctly can be very effective at reducing the appearance of blackheads.
+Pore strips are an appealing short-term solution to blackheads.
+They provide instant results and when used correctly can be effective at reducing the appearance of blackheads.
 They are however only a short term solution.
-A pore strip will only remove the very surface of the blackhead, making them appear to vanish, however they will soon pop right back up after just a couple of days.
+A pore strip will only remove the very surface of the blackhead, making them appear to vanish, however, they often pop right back up after just a couple of days.

 Pore strips are not completely useless though.
 They are a great tool to have at the ready in case of a sudden outbreak and are very cheap to buy.
 Make sure however that you choose pore strips which do not contain irritants.
 Please consult our pore strip page for a more detailed guide on pore strips.

 - Best for: Oily or combination skin.

 - Cons: Not a long term solution and may damage skin.

 Using a facial cleanser is an easy addition to your morning routine which can provide great results through gentle, non-invasive means.
 Using facial cleaner only reduces your risk of blackheads and acne, but can also improve the general health of your skin.
 For those with oily skin, thoroughly cleaning the face once to twice a day is important.
 Facial cleansers also often contain moisturizing elements which reduce dryness.